-Use Front Secondary Front (Corner Lots) Side Rear m ft m ft m ft m ft Accessory structure Same as principal structure Same as principal structure 5 1.5 5
+Use Front Secondary Front (Corner Lots) Side Rear m ft m ft m ft m ft Accessory structure s principal cture s principal cture 1.5 5 1.5 5

 - (1) Permanent structures must be placed a minimum of 12.2 m (40 ft) from the property line adjacent to a lane in an infill block where road right-of-way has not been dedicated.
 This area shall be reserved for future road widening and front yard requirements when these blocks are resubdivided. - (2) Accessory structures shall be constructed such that eaves shall be no closer than 0.6 m (2 ft) from a side lot line or rear lot line and all drainage is conducted to the appropriate storm drain via the applicant's property. - (3) Also refer to Part 2, sections 6 and 12 for corner lot sight triangle requirements and setbacks from easements.